myTerminal/zone-quotes/README.md

     (zone-when-idle 30)

-Alternatively you can run `zone-quotes` directly
+Alternatively, you can run `zone-quotes` directly

     (zone-quotes)